anoopgcmz/mobile-number-verification-using-nodejs-with-Mysql-database/README.md

 download this file<br>
 unzip it<br>
 Run `npm install` and all the dependencies will be installed into the project<br>
-To run the project type `node index`. application will be live on port 3000<br>
+To run the project type `node index`, application will be live on port 3000<br>

 Regiser the details in the firs form<br>
 Then it will take you to verification form which it asks your phone number and security code(received in mobile number)<br>